The Color Purple (musical): Leicester and Birmingham (2019)

-A new co-production between Curve, Leicester and Birmingham Hippodrome opened in Leicester on June 28, 2019 before transferring to Birmingham on July 16, 2019.
+A new co-production between Curve, Leicester and Birmingham Hippodrome opened in Leicester on June 28, 2019, before transferring to Birmingham on July 16, 2019.
 The production was directed by Tinuke Craig with T'Shan Williams as Celie, Karen Mavundukure as Sofia, Joanna Francis as Shug and Ako Mitchell as Mister.

 Canada (2019)

 The Canadian premiere of The Color Purple opened in Halifax, Nova Scotia Neptune Theatre (Halifax) on April 9, 2019.
-The production is directed by Kimberley Rampersad the first African-Canadian and female to helm the show.
+The production is directed by Kimberley Rampersad, the first African-Canadian and woman to helm the show.

 Brazil (2019)

-The Brazilian production of the musical opened in Rio de Janeiro from September 6 to November 3, 2019, before transferring to São Paulo from December 6, 2019 to February 16, 2020.
+The Brazilian production of the musical opened in Rio de Janeiro from September 6 to November 3, 2019, before transferring to São Paulo from December 6, 2019, to February 16, 2020.
 The production was directed by Tadeu Aguiar.

 Synopsis

 Act I

-On a Sunday morning in 1909, fourteen-year-old Celie – who has had one child by her father Alphonso and is now pregnant with her second – plays a clapping game with her younger sister Nettie.
-While attending services with the other members of their rural Georgia community, Celie goes into labor and is dragged out of the church as the congregation quietly looks on ("Huckleberry Pie/Mysterious Ways").
+On a Sunday morning in 1909, fourteen-year-old Celie – who has had one child by her father Alphonso and is now pregnant with her second – plays a clapping game with her younger sister Nettie ("Huckleberry Pie").
+While attending services with the other members of their rural Georgia community, Celie goes into labor and is dragged out of the church as the congregation quietly looks on ("Mysterious Ways").
 After Celie gives birth to a son, her father takes the child away and bluntly tells her he is going to get rid of it like the last one.
 Celie quietly says goodbye to her newborn and asks God for a sign ("Somebody Gonna Love You").

 Four years later, local farmer and widower Albert "Mister" Johnson approaches Alphonso and asks permission to marry one of his daughters.
 Alphonso agrees, offering him Celie, instead of Nettie, and throwing a cow into the bargain.
 Although the girls promise never to be separated, Celie goes with Mister to save Nettie's dreams of becoming a teacher ("Our Prayer").
 The local Church Ladies cluck their approval ("That Fine Mister") while Mister's field hands introduce Celie to a life of hard work ("Big Dog").

 One day, Nettie arrives, explaining that she is tired of Alphonso's lecherous attentions and asking if she can stay.
 Mister agrees, but later attacks Nettie while she is walking to school.
-She fights back, prompting Mister to kick her out.
+She fights back, prompting Mister to kick her out ("Mister / Nettie").
 Celie protests, but Mister swears they will never see each other again.
 As she leaves Mister's property, Nettie promises to write to Celie.
 But when she goes to the mailbox the next day, Mister slams the mailbox shut, threatening to kill her if he ever sees her touch it ("Lily of the Field").